lookforlife777-afk/MDBRFNet/README.md

 ## Notes
 - The `data/` folder doesn't include datasets.
 Put your TIFF data as configured in `configs/default.yaml`.
+- More codes and data will be made public in the future.
 - Designed for Windows.